Table of content

 In this article, I'll zoom in on the metrics to measure product success for startups.
 We'll talk about why product metrics are important, look over 2 stages of startup development: pre-launch and post-launch, and set the metrics for each.
 There's a lot to cover, so let's dig deeper.

 Why You Should Track Product Metrics at Startup

 Besides showing how the product is running, product metrics also serve other purposes.
 So I suggest starting with the ‘whys’ of tracking product management metrics before diving into examples.

 To Set Business Goals

-Product, marketing, and sales teams set the goals every quarter.
+Product, marketing, and sales teams set goals every quarter.
 For example, a product goal may sound like this: "We have to reach the retention level of 20% in the 2nd quarter."
-The percent wasn't plucked from the air.
+The percentage wasn't plucked from the air.
 It doesn't work that way.
 The product manager has to check the analytics from the previous periods, study similar products, and make a wise prediction based on this information.

 So one of the metrics' purposes is to help the company set realistic product management KPIs.
 Otherwise, product managers are forced to rely on pure assumptions.